Posted on June 4, 2020 at 2:50 PM by Guest Author

 This can be tough (especially for new indie authors), but you’ll be happy to learn you can put your good reviews to work for you.

-You can incorporate positive reviews in your ads, highlight them on social media, feature them in the back of your ebook, add them to your product listing, and more.
+You can include positive reviews in your ads, highlight them on social media, feature them in the back of your ebook, add them to your product listing, and more.

 They provide insight into your reader base.

-All the reviews you get (yes, even the bad ones) can give you insight into your reader base.
+All the reviews you get (yes, even the bad ones) can provide insight into your reader base.

-When readers tell you exactly what they liked and/or disliked about your book, it allows you to understand what they’re looking for in a book.
+When readers tell you exactly what they liked and/or disliked about your book, it allows you to understand what your target audience is looking for in a book.

 Here’s what to keep in mind…